architjain11/Telegram-Bot-Python/README.md

 ## Setup

-The following commands can be run to install the necessary packages to run the Python script.
+The following commands can be run to install the necessary packages to run the Python script:

+Telegram Bot API
 ```bash
 pip install pyTelegramBotAPI
 ```

-Telegram Bot API
+Used to configure API_KEY from .env file for the Bot API to use as credentials.
 ```bash
 pip install python-decouple
 ```

-Used to configure API_KEY from .env file for the Bot API to use as credentials.
+Used to access market data.
 ```bash
 pip install yfinance
 ```
-Used to access market data.

 ## Usage

-The file "main.py" has the Python code and can be executed using below command.
+The file "main.py" has the Python code and can be executed using below command in the terminal.

 ```bash
 python main.py
 ```
+Once the program is running, Telegram Bot is functional.

 ## Demonstration